 - Clock time (from the start gun of the wave) will be used to score the field

 - Staging Order will be 100%, new riders will be filter into the rear

 - Staging Order will be released prior to race day with the field “break-point”.

-We are creating a wave structure within a category.
+We use a wave structure within a category.
 Staging Order will continue to be all student-athletes where a racer without any points starting the rear of the field.

 - Petitions are being accepted Go Here to start the process

-- Race registration closes the Wednesday night before race day
+- Race Check-in closes the Wednesday night before race day

 - Posting Staging Order release/posted Friday am

-- YOU MUST Pre Reg to have start order
+- YOU MUST Pre Check-in to have start order

 - Start Call-Ups will remain the same, per NICA rules